-11. Formal Submission of Building Permit Application
+12. Formal Submission of a Building Permit Application

 - a.
-Upon receipt of a complete building permit application, the Commissioner of Inspectional Services shall make a final determination, with due consideration given to the written opinions of the Director of Planning and Development and the UDC on the Design Development Plans, as to whether the plans filed with such application are in full compliance with the Special Permit Plan Set and consistent with the Design Guidelines. - b.
-The formal submission of the building permit application shall include a narrative setting forth the total gross square feet of development proposed in the building permit, the total gross square feet of commercial space proposed in the building permit, the total number of bicycle parking stalls proposed in the building permit, the total gross square feet of development on the Development Parcel for which building permits have already been issued, the total gross square feet of the commercial space for which building permits have already been issued, the total number of bicycle stalls for which building permits have already been issued the total number of residential units and Inclusionary Units proposed (if applicable), and the total number of residential units and Inclusionary Units on the Development Parcel for which building permits have already been issued. - c.
-In making the final consistency determination, the Commissioner of Inspectional Services may elect to refer the matter to the Land Use Committee for the Committee's review and recommendation, provided however that referral to the Land Use Committee is required for the Committee's review and recommendation of any modifications or changes to the Special Permit Plan Set concerning the following: (i) increase in building height of two feet or greater where allowed under the Zoning Ordinance; (ii) building locations changes greater than five feetpercent without decreasing setbacks; (iiił) increase in building dimensions or massing where such increase in building massing results in an increase in the total gross floor area of a building greater than five percent from what is shown on the Special Permit Plan Set; (iv) footprints of buildings where such changes alter the footprint area or an overall dimension by more than five percent; (v) material changes to the interior road network layout, including driveway locations; (vi)

-reduction in open space of more than one percent and less than five percent; and (vii) significant changes to major design elements such as towers, vista terminations, entries, and façade treatments.
+Upon receipt of a complete building permit application, the Commissioner of Inspectional Services shall make a final determination, with due consideration given to the written opinions of the Director of Planning and Development and the UDC, as to whether the plans filed with such application are in full compliance with the Special Permit Plan Set and consistent with the Design Guidelines. - b.
+The formal submission of the building permit application shall include a narrative setting forth the total gross square feet of development proposed in the building permit, the total gross square feet of commercial space proposed in the building permit, the total number of bicycle parking stalls proposed in the building permit, the total gross square feet of development on the Development Parcel for which building permits have already been issued, the total gross square feet of the commercial space for which building permits have already been issued, the total number of bicycle stalls for which building permits have already been issued, the total number of dwelling units and Inclusionary Units proposed (if applicable), the total number of dwelling units and Inclusionary Units on the Development Parcel for which building permits have already been issued, and the total number of parking stalls for which building permits have been issued. - c.
+In making the final consistency determination, the Commissioner of Inspectional Services may elect to refer the matter to the Land Use Committee for the Committee's review and recommendation, provided however that referral to the Land Use Committee is required for the Committee's review and recommendation of any modifications or changes to the Special Permit Plan Set concerning the following: (i) increase in building height of two feet or greater where allowed under the Zoning Ordinance; (ii) building location changes greater than five feet without decreasing setbacks; (iii) increase in building dimensions or massing where such increase results in an increase in the total gross floor area of a building greater than five percent from what is shown on the Special Permit Plan Set; (iv) footprints of buildings where such changes alter the footprint area or an overall dimension by more than five percent; (v) material changes to the interior road network layout, including driveway locations; (vi) reduction in open space of more than one percent and less than five percent; (vii) an increase or decrease of the total number of dwelling units up to four percent; (viii) an increase or decrease or greater than 20 but less than 40 in the number of striped parking stalls from what is shown on the Special Permit Plan Set, provided however that in the event a grocery store is located within the Project, an increase of up to 80 striped parking stalls from what is shown on the Special Permit Plan Set is permitted; and (ix) significant changes to major design elements such as towers, vista terminations, entries, and façade treatments.
 Consistency determinations that are referred to the Land Use Committee for review and recommendation in accordance with this condition do not require the vote or approval of the Committee.